MohsinMalik2/React-Redux-App/README.md

 Special Components in React app which have direct access to the state contains inside redux.
 Container act as a bridge to facilitate the state effect over front-end of the application.

+A container is a normal react component that gets bonded to the application state through the reducer, whenever application state changes the container will re render itself

 # Which components of a react app are containers